Threaded insert: Externally-threaded inserts

-Externally threaded inserts have threads on the outside and inside of the insert.
-The insert is threaded into a pre-tapped hole, or some inserts tap their own threads in a drilled or molded hole.
+An externally threaded insert has threads on the outside and inside.
+The insert can be threaded into a pre-tapped hole, or a self-tapping insert creates its own threads in a drilled or molded hole.
 It is then anchored by various means, such as a nylon locking element.
 Inserts that are anchored via Loctite are more commonly known by the trademarked name E-Z Lok.
-A thin walled solid bushing insert by the trademarked name TIME-SERT is locked in by rolling the bottom few internal thread into the base material with a special install driver which will permanently lock the insert in place.
-Key locking inserts, more commonly known by the trademarked name Keenserts, use keys that are hammered into grooves through the threads, permanently locking the insert.
+A thin-walled solid-bushing insert by the trademarked name TIME-SERT is locked in by rolling the bottom few internal thread into the base material with a special install driver which will permanently lock the insert in place.
+Key-locking inserts, more commonly known by the trademarked name Keenserts, use keys that are hammered into grooves through the threads, permanently locking the insert.
 Inserts that are self-tapping and lock via friction are more commonly known by the trademarked names Tap-lok or Speedserts.